Key Takeaway

 GLP-1 receptor agonists work by slowing gastric emptying, reducing appetite, and improving insulin sensitivity.
 These mechanisms can interact with other substances you consume, including supplements, foods, and medications .

 Currently, there are no large-scale clinical trials specifically studying GLP-1 and exercise performance impact together.
-However, based on the pharmacological profiles of both, most providers consider this a low-risk combination for the majority of patients.
+But based on the pharmacological profiles of both, most providers consider this a low-risk combination for the majority of patients.

 Timing and Best Practices